kubicue/JFC/jonathan_figueroa_castro.md

 Configure and serve dedicated servers (Apple Server, Ubuntu Server & Windows Server).
 Applied the use of different web development frameworks and content management (i.e., Drupal, WordPress, Codeigniter and Ruby on Rails).

-Configured, developed and served multiple research applications by using open source servers apache & lighttpd.
+Configured, developed and served multiple research applications by using open source servers apache, nginx & lighttpd.

 Use daily the following applications & technologies to complete daily tasks: XHTML, XML, XSLT, CSS, JavaScript frameworks, SQL PHP, Perl and Terminal, Bash Shell Scripting.